 A test work program is currently underway (February 2010) at Kappes Cassidy and Associates (KCA) in Reno, Nevada, on Livengood ore samples.
 KCA has also contracted with ALS Minerals to perform ICP analyses of the composites, and Phillips Enterprises LLC to perform grinding and abrasion studies.
-This program is nearly complete and most of the test work results have been compiled and are included in this report.
+Results from this program have been compiled and are included in this report.